 NewsPolitics Offices of Michael Cohen, Trump’s attorney, raided by federal investigators Donald Trump’s personal attorney has been embroiled in controversies involving Stormy Daniels and the Russia election probe.
 President Donald Trump's personal attorney, Michael Cohen, was the focus of two raids by federal investigators in New York City, his lawyer said on Monday.
 Photo Credit: Getty Images / Mark Wilson By Laura Figueroa Hernandez and Newsday staff Updated April 9, 2018 8:09 PM Print Share fbShare Tweet Email President Donald Trump on Monday night denounced a search of his personal attorney Michael Cohen’s office as an “attack on our country” following reports that Manhattan federal prosecutors had seized privileged materials from the lawyer who made payments to porn star Stormy Daniels.
 Trump’s comments followed disclosure of the raid earlier in the day by Stephen Ryan, the lawyer for Cohen, who has been embroiled in the Russia probe as well as a $130,000 payment to keep Daniels, whose real name is Stephanie Clifford, from revealing a said affair with Trump.
 Speaking to reporters before a scheduled meeting with military advisers, Trump said of the raid, “It’s an attack on our country . . . what we all stand for.”
 He also called it “a disgraceful situation” and said, “I have this witch hunt constantly going on.”
 The nature of the probe was not disclosed, and Manhattan prosecutors declined to comment.
 But Ryan Monday afternoon said it was partly based on a referral from special counsel Robert Mueller, and complained that Cohen had cooperated with investigations swirling around Trump.
 “The decision by the US Attorney’s Office in New York to conduct the investigation using search warrants is completely inappropriate and unnecessary,” Ryan said.
 “It resulted in the unnecessary seizure of protected attorney client communications between a lawyer and his clients.”
 The targeting of Cohen — whose office and home were searched, according to news reports — could open up a new set of legal perils for Trump, whom Mueller already is scrutinizing in his probe of Russia’s role in the 2016 election.
 Cohen’s payment to Clifford to keep quiet in the days before the 2016 election has led to questions about whether it should have been reported as an election expenditure.
 Trump has said he didn’t know about the payment.
 Cohen also has faced questions in the Russia probe, including events surrounding a proposal for a “Trump Tower Moscow” project he worked on for the Trump Organization in 2015 and early 2016.
 Cohen has said the project went nowhere and was unrelated to Trump’s candidacy.
 The Associated Press reported that some documents seized Monday related to the payment to Clifford, but the breadth of materials taken wasn’t clear.
 Legal experts said that in a law office search prosecutors use a special team to insulate privileged communications with clients, but materials involving crime and fraud aren’t privileged.
 “This process is always very contentious and often heavily litigated,” said Joshua Colangelo-Bryan, a Manhattan white-collar defense lawyer.
 In his comments Monday night, Trump was asked about why he hadn’t followed through on past threats to fire Mueller.
 He responded, “We’ll see what happens.”
 Trump also repeated complaints about being probed while prosecutors never charged Hillary Clinton over her email practices as Secretary of State.
 “They’re not looking at the other side, they’re not looking at Hillary Clinton,” Trump said. “ . . .
 They’re only looking at us.”
-By Laura Figueroa Hernandez and Newsday staff Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Laura Figueroa Hernandez and Newsday staff Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.